-Department of Math Advising for Fall 2018 Registration
+Department of Math Faculty Advising for Spring 2019 Registration

-Failure to meet with your advisor may delay your ability to register for Fall 2018 classes!
+Failure to meet with your advisor may delay your ability to register for Spring 2019 classes!

-For more information on meeting with a Math Faculty Advisor, please click here.
+For more specific information on the Math Faculty Advising process, please click here.

 General Math Advising Information & Questions

 Students prepare a long-range plan and declare a first major, second major, or minor in Mathematics through the Academic Advising Program, College of Arts and Sciences, located in Steele Building.
 To get started, you must schedule a declaration appointment with a College of Arts and Sciences advisor.
 For more information, go to http://advising.unc.edu/policies-and-procedures/declaring-majors-and-minors/.